 F.I.R.S.T. provides First-Year students the experience of beginning the college journey through the lenses of prayer, reflection and Jesuit identity.
 We invite students of all faith traditions, spiritual practices, and beliefs to encounter God, self and others through diverse experiences: community building, service, and exploring Baltimore.
 Students will navigate the adventures of college through interactive challenges, justice dialogue and group processing.
-F.I.R.S.T. participants will begin their first year having already experienced a glimpse of Ignatian Spirituality, the Evergreen campus, Baltimore, and the Loyola family.
+F.I.R.S.T. participants will begin their first year having already experienced a glimpse of Ignatian Spirituality, the Evergreen campus, life in Baltimore, and the Loyola family.

 Learn more about F.I.R.S.T. >>

 MAP is designed to assist first-year ALANA (African, Latino, Asian, and Native American) students in acclimating to campus life at Loyola.
 Specific objectives of the program are academic enhancement, intercultural exploration, social adjustment, and service to others.